Ronnie Biggs

-Ronald Arthur Biggs (8 August 1929 – 18 December 2013) was an English criminal who helped plan and carry out the Great Train Robbery of 1963.
+Ronald Arthur Biggs (8 August 1929 – 18 December 2013) was a British criminal who helped plan and carry out the Great Train Robbery of 1963.
 He subsequently became notorious for his escape from prison in 1965, living as a fugitive for 36 years, and for his various publicity stunts while in exile.
 In 2001, Biggs returned to the United Kingdom and spent several years in prison, where his health rapidly declined.
 He was released from prison on compassionate grounds in August 2009 and died in a nursing home in December 2013.

 Early life

-Biggs was born in Stockwell, London, on 8 August 1929.
+Ronald Arthur Biggs was born in Stockwell, London, on 8 August 1929.
 As a child during the Second World War, he was evacuated to Flitwick, Bedfordshire, and then Delabole, Cornwall.

 Career

-In 1947, at age 18, Biggs enlisted in the Royal Air Force.
+In 1947, at age 18, Biggs enlisted in the Royal Air Force (RAF).
 He was dishonourably discharged for desertion two years later after breaking into a local chemist shop.
 One month after that, he was convicted of stealing a car and sentenced to prison.
 On his release, Biggs took part in a failed robbery attempt of a bookmaker's office in Lambeth, London.
 During his incarceration in HM Prison Wandsworth, he met Bruce Reynolds.

 After his third prison sentence, Biggs tried to go straight and trained as a carpenter.
 In February 1960, he married 21-year-old Charmian (Brent) Powell in Swanage, the daughter of a primary school headmaster.
 They had, in total, three sons together.